Agriculture in Greece: 20th century

 Greek agricultural production was vastly expanded in the 20th century, as per the information given elsewhere on this page.
 In particular grain production (wheat, barley, etc.) has been significantly increased using more modern farming methods.
 Much of the research on soil classification, fertiliser use, and dissemination of improved agricultural practice was carried out starting from 1938 in the Kanellopoulos Institute of Chemistry and Agriculture.

-There were over 8,000 farms all over Greece in 1998, with 9,730 hectares of land used for the growing of organic farming.

 The main varieties of domestic wheat produced in Greece during 2002 were FLAVIO, VAVAROS and MEXA.

+In 2020 Greece had 530,679 farms, a 26,6% decrease from 2009 when it had 723,006 farms.
+12,588 of those were certified organic or under conversion, a decrease of 23,5% from 2009 when organic farms amounted to 16,448, but at the same time the number of hectares certified as organic increased by 19,3% from 130.828 hectares in 2009 to 156.058 hectares in 2020.